MikeWoodward/English-Football-Forecasting/4 Database creation/readme.md

 ## What's missing

 I haven't added data on the club grounds.
 It turns out, this is a bit more complicated and hard to get than I thought.
 Although the ground is identified in all match reports, details on the grounds (e.g. capacity, seating/standing, etc.) are hard to come by.
+Adding ground details is a future task.